Psychological safety and wellbeing support for school staff

-As well as creating an order report on eduSafe, authorised persons must also create a separate incident report on eduSafe Plus outlined in the policy.
+As well as creating an order report on eduSafe, authorised persons must also create a separate incident report on eduSafe Plus outlined in the Managing and Reporting School Incidents (including emergencies) policy.
 Where time permits, an incident report should be prepared before creating an order.
 By creating an incident report, this will enable staff to receive adequate post-incident support and advice on managing hazards from the department.

 There is evidence that repeated exposure to critical incidents can have a cumulative impact on a person’s wellbeing.
 This may necessitate wellbeing support for witnesses, principals whose decision to issue an order is being challenged at internal and/or external review, and other affected staff as per the eduSafe report submitted by the school.